-The residency is open to students enrolled in either the Master of Science program or the Certificate of Advanced Study with a specialization in orthopaedics.
-It is a part-time program that allows for scheduling flexibility in its clinical portion to help accommodate student needs.
+The orthopaedic residency for physical therapists is part-time and open to students enrolled in either the Advanced Master of Science program or the Certificate of Advanced Study with a specialization in orthopaedics.
+Students interested in the clinical residency program should either possess the Doctor of Physical Therapy (DPT) degree, or can enroll concurrently in the tDPT program.